-(12) "Infectious Waste Facility" or "Infectious Waste Incinerator" means an incinerator that is operated or utilized for the disposal or treatment of infectious waste, including combustion for the recovery of heat, and which utilizes high temperature thermal destruction technologies.
+(40) "Infectious Waste Facility" or "Infectious Waste Incinerator" means an incinerator that is operated or utilized for the disposal or treatment of infectious waste, including combustion for the recovery of heat, and which utilizes high temperature thermal destruction technologies.

+(41) "Kiln" means an oven or furnace, including any associated preheater or precalciner devices, used for processing a substance by burning, firing or drying.
+Kilns include cement kilns that produce clinker by heating limestone and other materials for subsequent production of Portland cement.

+(42) "Laboratory analysis unit" means units that burn samples of materials for the purpose of chemical or physical analysis.
+A laboratory analysis unit is not an incinerator, waste burning kiln, an energy recovery unit or a small, remote incinerator under OAR 340-230-0500 through 340-230-0565.

+(43) "Load fraction" means the actual heat input of an energy recovery unit divided by heat input during the performance test that established the minimum sorbent injection rate or minimum activated carbon injection rate, expressed as a fraction (e.g., for 50 percent load the load fraction is 0.5).

-(13) "Mass burn refractory municipal waste combustion unit" means a field-erected municipal waste combustion unit that combusts municipal solid waste in a refractory wall furnace.
+(44) "Mass burn refractory municipal waste combustion unit" means a field-erected municipal waste combustion unit that combusts municipal solid waste in a refractory wall furnace.
 Unless otherwise specified, that includes municipal waste combustion units with a cylindrical rotary refractory wall furnace.

-(14) "Mass burn rotary waterwall municipal waste combustion unit" means a field-erected municipal waste combustion unit that combusts municipal solid waste in a cylindrical rotary waterwall furnace.
+(45) "Mass burn rotary waterwall municipal waste combustion unit" means a field-erected municipal waste combustion unit that combusts municipal solid waste in a cylindrical rotary waterwall furnace.